filakhtov/gentoo-use-docs/sys-devel/gcc.md

 This flag is safe to disable.

 ### pch
 Does nothing when enabled.
 When disabled, however, pass the `--disable-libstdcxx-pch` option to the configure script.
-This option will avoid building the pre-compiled header (PCH) for libstdc++ that takes up a lot of space, and we have no use for it.
+This option will avoid building the pre-compiled header (PCH) for libstdc++ that takes up a lot of space, and there is no use for it.

 This flag is not recommended despite a performance gain it brings.
 See [gcc.gnu.org](https://gcc.gnu.org/wiki/PCHHaters) for details.